davidmreed/ktema-org-zola/content/articles/2025-05-30-the-worst-thing-i-ever-built.md

 This was 2004 or 2005.
 Every single piece of this stack was already obsolete, and only got worse from there.
 QuickBooks was a version or two behind current.
 Windows 98 was already deep into end-of-life; XP had been out for several years.
 MacOS 9 had been superseded by the brand-new MacOS X. Connectix had been bought out by Microsoft.
 Not only was the G3 around 5 years old, but Apple had either just announced or was about to announce the transition from the PowerPC architecture to Intel processors.
 That last was especially ironic since we were using an old PowerPC to emulate an even older Intel chip.

 Over the following couple of years, my father and I developed a collection of tricks to keep this turducken of a workstation running.
-I discovered how to use `RegEdit` to make that trial version of QuickBooks think it hadn't yet expired.
-I had my father use the virtual machine's state saving feature to keep our trial version of QuickBooks running as long as possible, so he wouldn't have to go to `RegEdit`.
+I discovered how to tweak the Windows registry, keeping QuickBooks from complaining when it couldn't talk to the Internet.
 I taught him to backup his work and exfiltrate his backups out of the virtual machine onto a USB drive.
 And my father, an inveterate and accomplished tinkerer with machines, accumulated a _remarkably_ deep inventory of ever-more-obsolete Power Macintosh G3s, which he switched in and used as spare parts as the aging hardware began to fail.

 This went on for _twenty years_.